miloxeon/blog/_posts/2021-07-07-leaving-devto.md

 -  [How to get rid of Apple censorship, or an open letter to Spotify](https://dev.to/mvoloskov/how-to-get-rid-of-apple-censorship-or-an-open-letter-to-spotify-51h3), for mentioning Apple and Spotify;
 -  [It’s okay to invent unusual things (lessons learned from the history of science)](https://dev.to/mvoloskov/its-okay-to-invent-unusual-things-lessons-learned-from-history-of-science-3lme), for mentioning Quake which is a commercial game;
 -  [Scalable architecture without magic (and how to build it if you’re not Google)](https://dev.to/mvoloskov/scalable-architecture-without-magic-and-how-to-build-it-if-youre-not-google-336a), for mentioning Google which has paid products;
--  [My First Startup](https://dev.to/mvoloskov/my-first-startup-4i8o), for mentioning Instagram which has paid services;
+-  [My First Startup](https://dev.to/mvoloskov/my-first-startup-4i8o), for mentioning Instagram, which has paid services;
 -  [PWA Checklist 2019](https://dev.to/mvoloskov/pwa-checklist-2019-25j4), for mentioning The Noun Project which has paid plans;
 -  [PWA and website responsiveness are not the same](https://dev.to/mvoloskov/pwa-and-website-responsiveness-are-not-the-same-44pc), for mentioning Samsung Galaxy Note, a commercial product.